aralroca/counter-wc/README.md

 		</body>
 	</html>
 `;

+console.log(html);
 ```

-For the SSR is using the [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom).
+Then run `bun run ssr.js` and you will see the HTML with the rendered web component using the [Declarative Shadow DOM](https://web.dev/articles/declarative-shadow-dom).

 ### Using the Web Component in Brisa